UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 |---|---|
 | `fareType` | **NRT**, **IRT**, **Ancillaries** , **Reservations**
 | `name` | Name of the fare
-| `fareDetailDescription` | Additional explanation on the fare (e.g. on included fees like Diabolo or Venice fee)
+| `fareDetailDescription` | Additional explanation on the fare (e.g. on included fees like Diabolo or Venice fee).
 | `price` | Price with currency € must be provided if not otherwise agreed bilaterally.
-| `regionalConstraint` | Definition of the regional validity of the fare and the geographical combination rules (connection points)
+| `regionalConstraint` | Definition of the regional validity of the fare and the geographical combination rules (connection points).
-| `serviceConstraint` | Restrictions of the service allowed to be used
+| `serviceConstraint` | Restrictions of the service allowed to be used.
 | `carrierConstraint` | Restriction on the carriers that can be used with the fare.
-| `serviceClass` | Class the passenger can use
+| `serviceClass` | Class the passenger can use.
 | `serviceLevel` | Mode detailed category of places the passenger can use.
 | `passengerConstraint` | Rules and restrictions on the passenger types allowed to use the fare and rules on combining passengers.
 | `afterSalesRules` | After sales rules for the fare.
 In case the allocator is responsible for the after sales rules this is almost empty.